OpenMPDK/dss-ansible/README.md

 OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

-# TESS Deploy README.md
+# DSS Deploy README.md

 ## Overview

-Ansible automation for configuration, deployment and orchestration of TESS software.
+Ansible automation for configuration, deployment and orchestration of DSS software.

 ### Ansible Host Setup

-On a linux host, on the same management network as all hosts in the TESS cluster, install the latest version of Ansible version 2.9 using python3.
+On a linux host, on the same management network as all hosts in the DSS cluster, install the latest version of Ansible version 2.9 using python3.
 Note that Ansible 2.10 or later is not yet supported.
 **Do not use a package-manager version of Ansible.**